tdrewek/CS33211/bankers-algorithm/README.md

 Open a terminal/console and navigate to the folder "CS33211" if cloned or "CS33211-main" if downloaded.
 Once in the CS33211 directory, navigate to the "bankers-algorithm" directory.

-Once in the "bankers-algorithm" directory, you can run the program by   as shown below:
+Once in the "bankers-algorithm" directory, you can run the program by running the following commands as shown below:

 ```
+g++ banker.cpp -o banker
+./banker
 ```

 ## Example

 ```
+mocha@Ubuntu2:~/Desktop/Github/CS33211/bankers-algorithm$ g++ banker.cpp -o banker
+mocha@Ubuntu2:~/Desktop/Github/CS33211/bankers-algorithm$ ./banker

+Allocated Resource Table:
+0 1 0
+2 0 0
+3 0 2
+2 1 1
+0 0 2

+Max Resource Table:
+7 5 3
+3 2 2
+9 0 2
+2 2 2
+4 3 3

+Available Resources:
+3 3 2

+Needed Resources:
+7 4 3
+1 2 2
+6 0 0
+0 1 1
+4 3 1

+Safe sequence is:
+ P1 to P3 to P4 to P0 to P2
 ```